 A friend has been keeping up with my ongoing saga, along with some other challenging aspects of my life.
 She wrote me a note which included… “My heart is concerned for you!
 The news Monday was not encouraging, and your interactions with the new contractor and insurance company was not leading to clear, good answers.
 Has anything shifted?
 Has more HARD piled on?
 What would help?

 I know you have sweet friends in your life, but wonder if you have the solid care and support you need right now?
 I want to be one of your friends that you can trust with the good, the bad and the ugly and I don’t want you to feel alone in this hard place.”

 Wow!
 My soul took a deep breath and settled into a space of calm and gratitude.
 She is keeping up with me, staying attuned to how I might be impacted, caring and willing to join me as I need and want and what she is available for.

 Our internal survival mechanisms, wrapped up in Attachment Patterns, impact every interaction we have to different degrees.
 Each of us will have a mixture of patterns and nuances that shift based on the present situation at hand and what our mind decides will be the best approach to make life feel secure.

 In the following weeks I will share more on the different Attachment Patterns, giving descriptions and examples of how it plays out in life.
 I will also write in the upcoming weeks some thoughts regarding how we can intentionally focus on healing from each pattern, growing into secure attachments with our God and others, offering secure bonds to those in our world.

 Maribeth Poole is a ministry partner and co-authored the book Living from the Heart Jesus Gave You.
 She wrote a guide for new parents to help them joyfully develop the mind of their baby called Joyful Beginnings Baby Book Guide.
-Her expertise in relationships and attachment is best seen in her DVD Curriculum, Attune to Attach
+Her expertise in relationships and attachment is best seen in her Streaming Curriculum, Attune to Attach